raspberrypilearning/2-2-Scouts-microbit-paint/template/en/content.md

 ![program](assets/script_11.png)

 6. Now your program is complete.
 You should be able to move your sprite around by tilting the micro:bit, and then while holding it level you can change costumes to any of the map icons using button A and place the icons on the stage using button B. Have a go at creating your own map of a place you have visitied, or even design your own map of your perfect campsite.

+7. When you have finished drawing your map, you can right click on the stage and `Save image as...` so that you cankeep your map and even print it off.

 **THE BELOW CODE IS FOR SCRATCHBLOCKS.GITHUB.IO AND NOT PART OF THE RESOURCE**
 ```